 Singapore’s top e-commerce websites compared by estimated traffic

-The estimated monthly traffic from the top 10 e-commerce websites shows the strong lead of Qoo10 over the Singaporean market with more than 8 million visitors per month.
-However, Lazada, EZbuy and several other players come not too far after, showing that many competitors can still shuffle the top.
+The estimated monthly traffic from the top 10 e-commerce websites shows the lead of Lazada and Qoo10 over the Singaporean market with about 8 million visitors per month, followed by Carousell at 5 million.
+Other players come after, with Shopee leading the pack above 2 million visits per month.

 Though generalist or industry-specific websites make up for the bulk of Singaporean e-commerce, some specific brands are also picking up some traction.
-Furthermore, the leader of peer-to-peer classifieds in Singapore with more than 10 million visitors per month, GumTree also stands for its potential in the digital commerce scene.
+Furthermore, the leader of peer-to-peer classifieds in Singapore with more than 1 million visitors per month, GumTree keeps some potential in the Singaporean digital commerce scene.

 One Reply to “Top 10 e-commerce sites in Singapore 2019”